maestro-server/webdocs/docs/quickstart.rst

 - You need to expose ports **80**, **8888**, **8000** and **9999**
-- Access Maestro by browser over 80 port.
+- You can access by browser over 80 port.

 Persistent data
 ***************